Raglan, New Zealand: Environment

 The environmentalism has been recognised in local government policy as, "passionate about the arts and protecting its environment".

 Whāingaroa Harbour Care

 Whāingaroa Harbour Care planted more than 2 million trees between 1995 and 2024.

-After discussions in 1994 with the local MP and Minister for the Environment, Simon Upton, about the poor environmental state of the harbour, a meeting was held on 24 March 1995, leading to the formation of Whāingaroa Harbour Care Incorporated Society in July 1995.
+After discussions in 1994 with the local MP and Minister for the Environment, Simon Upton, about the poor environmental state of the harbour, a meeting was held on 24 March 1995, leading to the formation of Whāingaroa Harbour Care Incorporated Society (WHC) in July 1995.
 A plant nursery was set up on Wainui Reserve to collect eco-sourced (with genes better adapted to local conditions) local seeds, grow them into native trees and plant them densely beside streams, to reduce run-off of nutrients and other pollutants by up to 60%.
 By 2013 over 40 farmers had fenced and planted about 450 km of riparian areas.
+WHC closed in January 2024.